Whiteout (2009 film)

 Whiteout (French: Whiteout: Enfer blanc) is a 2009 crime thriller film based on the 1998 comic book of the same name by Greg Rucka and Steve Lieber.
-Directed by Dominic Sena and starring Kate Beckinsale, Gabriel Macht, Columbus Short and Tom Skerritt, the film was distributed by Warner Bros. and released on September 11, 2009.
+Directed by Dominic Sena and starring Kate Beckinsale, Gabriel Macht, Columbus Short and Tom Skerritt, the film was distributed by Warner Bros.
+Pictures and released on September 11, 2009.
 It was produced under the banner of Dark Castle Entertainment by Joel Silver, Susan Downey and David Gambino.
 The film is set in Antarctica, where Deputy U.S. Marshal Carrie Stetko (Kate Beckinsale) is planning to leave in a few days.
 After finding a dead body, Stetko is attacked by a masked killer who is trying to get ahold of the cargo in an old Soviet plane that crash-landed in the ice during the Cold War.

 Plot

 In 1957, a Russian cargo plane is flying above Antarctica.
 In the cockpit, the two pilots conspire to kill three men sitting in the hold guarding a padlocked box.
 The copilot leaves his seat and begins to shoot the other men.
 They return fire, and the pilot is shot and incapacitated during the gunfight, causing a crash which kills everyone aboard.

 In the modern era, newcomers arrive at the United States' Amundsen–Scott South Pole Station in Antarctica, while those scheduled to leave before the onset of winter are preparing to do so early because of an impending storm.
 Among those leaving is Deputy U.S. Marshal Carrie Stetko, who has been working in Antarctica for two years after her partner in Miami betrayed and nearly killed her.
 She confides in the station's doctor, John "Doc" Fury, that she plans to resign after returning to the United States.

 A pilot named Delfy reports a dead body and flies Stetko and Doc out to the remote Haworth Mesa to retrieve it.
 The dead man is Anton Weiss, one of a group of three scientists looking for meteorites.
 An autopsy performed by Doc finds stitching on a leg wound and evidence of murder by ice axe.
 Stetko considers sending the body to McMurdo Station to avoid spending the winter in Antarctica, but she instead continues the investigation herself.
 She receives a call from John Mooney, another of the three scientists, asking her to meet him at Vostok Station.
 She and Delfy fly to Vostok but cannot find him.
 Stetko discovers Mooney dying from a neck wound and is attacked by a black-clad man with an ice axe.
 She escapes but injures her hands, losing the wet skin of her fingers on the metal handle of a door and falling unconscious.